Aaidt/Stockpulse_v1/README.md

 2. Enter a stock symbol (e.g., AAPL for Apple, TSLA for Tesla).
 3. Select the number of days to predict.
 4. View the stock's price history, sentiment analysis, technical indicators, and future price predictions.

-## How the Sentiment Analysis Works
-Sentiment is derived from the most recent 30 days of news articles related to the stock.
-The VADER sentiment model classifies the news as positive, neutral, or negative, and this sentiment is used as an input feature for the LSTM model.

-## Future Improvements:
-- **User Authentication**: Add login functionality to personalize predictions.
-- **More Indicators**: Incorporate additional technical indicators such as MACD.
-- **Improved Model**: Use other machine learning techniques for better accuracy.
-- **Real-time Predictions**: Implement real-time stock predictions with live data.

 ## License:
 This project is licensed under the MIT License.
 See the LICENSE file for details.